syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Exporting.md

 ## Export required grid in single file

-You can export required grids in single file using the `ej.grid.exportAll` method.
+You can export required grids in single file using the `ej.Grid.exportAll` method.
 This method can be used with export action and array of jQuery selector of grid which need to be export.
 The code snippet for it is as follows.

 {% highlight js %}